inspire-eu-validation/RETIRED-ats-view-wmts/A.03.IR82.image.format.md

 **Test method**

-For each [Layer element](#layer) provided by the service according to it's Service Metadata: Check that there is at least one [Format](#format) element either with content "image/png" or "image/gif".
+For each [Layer element](#layer) provided by the service according to it's Service Metadata:
+* Check that there is at least one [Format](#format) element either with content "image/png" or "image/gif".
+* Make a GetTile request for the layer using a maximum allowed bounding box and either "image/png" or "image/gif" format and check that the returned image is encoded in the requested format.

 **Reference(s)**: [TG VS](README.md#ref_TG_VS), Chapter 5.2.3.3.2.2